pupilfirst/wd301-scripts/react-app-state/milestone/README.md

    * Dispatch proper actions from components
    * Consume meaningful data from state
 2. The "New Member" button should have this ID attribute: `new-member-btn`.
 3. In the new member form, make sure the input fields have proper ID attributes.
 Like, the email field should have `email` ID, password should have `password` ID, name should have `name` as ID.
+Along with that, the submit button should have the `create-member-btn` ID.
 4. In members page, every member card should have a css clsss name: `member`.
 This will help us to identify each members cards and perform automated tests on it.
 5. After the implementation, commit your changes, and push the code to the GitHub repository.